Visitor Identity and Matching

 https://example.com?ours_user_id=${localStorage.getItem('ours_device_id')}

-This is useful when you need to maintain user identity across domains that don't share the same cookie domain.
+This is useful when you need to maintain visitor identity across domains that don't share the same cookie domain.

-You can provide your own user ID during initialization of the Ours Privacy SDK.
-This is useful when you have your own user identification system:
+You can provide your own visitor ID during initialization of the Ours Privacy SDK.
+This is useful when you have your own visitor identification system:

 JavaScript Implementation